-Children participating in the afternoon childcare program are required by the Virginia Department of Social Services, Minimum Standards for Licensed Child Care Centers to have a rest period.
+Children participating in All Day Preschool are required by the Virginia Department of Education, Minimum Standards for Licensed Child Care Centers to have a rest period.
 Older children rest approximately one hour daily, younger children rest approximately one and one half hours.
-Children staying for afternoon childcare may bring a "sleeping companion" from home such as a security blanket or special stuffed animal.
-If you bring a sleeping companion, please label it clearly and be sure your child remembers to bring it each day.
+Children staying all day may bring a "sleeping companion" from home such as a security blanket or special stuffed animal.
+If you bring a sleeping companion, please label it clearly; it will stay here everyday.

 Baby bottles and pacifiers are not permitted.
 Parents need to bring a small (crib size) blanket to be kept at school.
 Cots and sheets are provided.
-Sheets and blankets will be laundered weekly by the Weinstein JCC.
-If a child is not asleep after $\frac{1}{2}$ hour they may look at books, color or play quietly on their cot without disturbing others.
+Sheets and blankets will be laundered weekly by the housekeeping staff of the Weinstein JCC.
+If a child is not asleep after 1⁄2 hour or does not typically fall asleep, they may look at books, color or play quietly on their cot without disturbing others.